gitlabhq/omnibus-gitlab/README.md

 Run `sudo gitlab-ctl reconfigure` for the change to take effect.

-## Using a non-packaged PostgreSQL database management server

-If you do do not want to use the packaged Postgres server you can configure an external one similar to configuring a MySQL server (shown above).
-Configuring a PostgreSQL server is possible both with GitLab Community Edition and Enterprise Edition packages.
-Please see the upstream GitLab for a [PostgreSQL configuration example][database.yml.postgresql].

 ### Seed the database (fresh installs only)

 Omnibus-gitlab will not automatically seed your external database.
 Run the